pjsip/pjproject_docs/docs/source/pjsua2/building.rst

       If you're currently on a **virtualenv**, run ``python setup.py install`` instead.

-   For Windows, you need to use GNU tools, e.g: `mingw/mingw-w64`, and follow the `instructions to build PJSIP with GNU Build Systems <https://docs.pjsip.org/en/latest/get-started/posix/build_instructions.html>`__.
+   For Windows, you need to use GNU tools, e.g: `MinGW/MinGW-w64`, and follow the above `instructions to build PJSIP on Unix <https://docs.pjsip.org/en/latest/pjsua2/building.html#common-requirements>`__.
 Note that some video features may not work such as DirectShow renderer.

 4. Test the installation: